 Minimum Roof Slope For Standing Seam Metal Roof

-Standing seam metal roofs require a steeper minimum slope than lapped panels.
+I recall a project where standing seam metal roofs required a steeper minimum slope than lapped panels.
 According to the IBC, they need at least a 1/4 inch vertical rise per foot of horizontal span (1/4:12).
-However, local codes may be stricter, so always check with your building department first.

 Minimum Slope For Corrugated Metal Roof